metaleap/go-tinylang/README.md

 implement the "tagless final" approach cited in more detail below.
-While this would be the much more desirable approach in a language such as Haskell, in Go it immediately necessitates such endless plumbing and hard-coding that any theoretical gains are overshadowed by code bloat.
+While this would be the much more desirable approach in a language such as Haskell (*and* when targeting E-DSLs), in Go (and targeting lexed-parsed instead of embeddded languages) it immediately necessitates such endless plumbing and hard-coding that any theoretical gains are overshadowed by code bloat.
-(Especially so if one attempted to progress
+(Especially so if one wanted to progress
-*beyond* `lecture.pdf`'s chapter 2...)
+*beyond* chapter 2 of `lecture.pdf`...)

 ## Original intention: